-Per required posting both online and at the Central Administration Building for the district, ALL PIA requests should be submitted/directed to the following:By US Mail to:Huntsville Independent School DistrictPublic Information RequestAttention: Public Information Office441 FM 2821 EastHuntsville, TX 77320By email to:email@example.comPlease include in the subject line "Public Information Request"By fax to:936-435-6656In person at:Hawkins Administration Building441 FM 2821 EastHuntsville, TX 77320The request should include the name and contact information of the person making the request in case the Public Information Officer has clarification questions.
+Per required posting both online and at the Hawkins Administration Building - Central Office for the district, ALL Public Information / Open Records Requests should be submitted/directed to the following:By US Mail to:Huntsville Independent School DistrictPublic Information RequestAttention: Public Information Office441 FM 2821 EastHuntsville, TX 77320By email to:email@example.comPlease include in the subject line "Public Information Request"By fax to:936-435-6656In person at:Hawkins Administration Building441 FM 2821 EastHuntsville, TX 77320The request should include the name and contact information of the person making the request in case the Public Information Officer has questions or a need for clarification.
 Requestors may use the "optional" Public Information Request Submission Form shown below but it is not required.Texas Public Information Act, Texas Government Code Section 552.01:Chapter 552 of the Texas Government Code provides the authority under which a member of the public may access government records without question as to the use of the information.
 However, certain information is protected from disclosure under the exceptions in the Act, the Family Educational Rights and Privacy Act (FERPA) and other constitutional, statutory or judicial decisions.

 - Phone number

 - Specific description of requested information

 - Manner in which responsive information, if available, should be sent

 Requests for Confidential Educational Records